Senators Ask Department Of Education To Student Loans Discharge

 The Dept. of Education has previously stated that borrowers may request a discharge by asserting that the loan isn’t legally enforceable on the basis of a claim against the school, but the Senators point out that “The process for doing so… is far from clear.”

-The letter also requests information from regulators on how the Department can clear up the process for requesting a discharge.
+The letter also requests information from regulators on how the Department can clear up the process for requesting a student debt discharge.
 There is also the question of whether affected student loan borrowers would be reimbursed for any amount already paid on a loan.

 While details of this lawsuit are being worked out, Student Loan Services can help determine if you might qualify for the student loan forgiveness as a result of the lawsuit.
 And in the meantime, our team of dedicated student advocates will help reduce your monthly cost to the minimum amount possible until such a time that forgiveness may be a possibility.